 Yes, you can definitely make these into muffins!
 This recipe yields about 18 muffins.
 Line 18 standard muffin cups and scoop 3 tablespoons of batter into each one.
 I like to use this cookie scoop to ensure my muffins are all the same size and cook evenly.
 Bake for 20-25 minutes, until cooked through and a toothpick comes out clean when inserted in the middle.
 Cool in the pan on a wire rack for 10 minutes and then remove to the wire rack to finish cooling completely.

 Looking for more healthy baked goods recipes?
-Try these Pumpkin Chocolate Chip Cookies, Morning Glory Muffins or Baked Apple Cider Donuts.
+Try these Pumpkin Chocolate Chip Cookies, Chocolate Buckwheat Porridge or Baked Apple Cider Donuts.
 They are all healthy enough to qualify as breakfast, but decadent enough for dessert.
 Enjoy!

 Disclosure: This post contains Amazon affiliate links that earn me a small commission, at no additional cost to you.
 I only recommend products I personally use and love or think my readers will find useful.